artogahr/ebpf-talk/slides/presentation.md

 // In TC program (when packet sent): let cookie = bpf_get_socket_cookie(ctx.skb.skb);
 if let Some(pid) = SOCKET_MAP.get(&cookie) {
-    // We know which process sent this!
+    // We know which process sent this
 }
 ```

-**Key insight:** Socket cookies are stable identifiers
+Key point: Socket cookies are stable identifiers.

 <!-- end_slide -->